codeemoji/codeemoji-plugin/README.md

 ![Collector Class Diagram - Example](docs/screenshots/howtoextend02.png)

 The _CECollector_ abstract class is the main class for implementing a collector.
-As can be seen in the diagram above, it has three main extensions: _CEImplicitCollector_, _CEProjectCollector_ and _CESimpleCollector_.
+As can be seen in the diagram above, it has three main extensions: _CESimpleCollector_, _CEProjectCollector_ and _CEImplicitCollector_.
-The first two extensions are specific cases for working with implicit annotations and specifications of projects.
-The third is for general use.
+The first is for general use.
+The other two extensions are specific cases for working with implicit annotations and specifications of projects.
 The following sections explore each case.

+### CESimpleCollector

+abc

+#### External Analyzers

+abc

+### CEProjectCollector

+abc

+### CEImplictCollector

+abc

+## Resources

+abc

 # Acknowledgements